Skip to content

 Project work is always team work.

-Good visualisation is essential in a good workshop, i.e. the following steps have to be written on a flip chart or overhead projector transparency.
-This ensures that the team is involved.
+Good visualisation is essential for the implementation, i.e. the following steps should be visible on the flipchart or whiteboard.
+This ensures that the whole team is involved.

 Workshop: Implementation